AlGepe/OmniSnippets_JS/docs/codeBasics/compoundedVars.rst

 Compounding variables like I have interest
 ==========================================

 We have already seen the different types of variables we can have in javascript.
 But this is good only for simple situations.
 What can you do if you need your data organized in a certain way?
 Or if you want to perform the same action many times?
-That's where compunded variables and functions come into play.
+That's where compounded variables and functions come into play.

 By compounded variables we mean variables that not only store data but also have some inner structure that helps you organize and retrieve many different values from one single variable as well as perform operations in bulk in a much more efficient way than having to define a bunch of variables.